 More and more people are jumping on the self-sufficiency bandwagon.
 Being self-sufficient, however, is not just some trend that will eventually die.
-In fact, practicing self-sustenance is you are more likely to thrive even if the world comes to an end.
-Growing crops and raising animals are the common ways of becoming self-sufficient.
+In fact, by practicing self-sustenance you are more likely to thrive even if the world comes to an end.
+Growing crops and raising animals are common ways of becoming self-sufficient.
 Producing your own food through aquaponics, meanwhile, is fast becoming popular, particularly among homesteaders.

-If you’re not familiar with aquaponics yet, the short explanation is that it’s a system wherein fish are raised in water while plants are grown using the same water.
-In other words, fish poop in the water and then the plants use the nutrients from the poopy water to grow.
+If you’re not familiar with aquaponics yet, the short explanation is that it’s a system wherein fish are raised in the water while plants are grown using the same water.
+In other words, fish poop in the water, and then the plants use the nutrients from the poopy water to grow.
 In turn, the plants clean the water as they feed.
 The filtered water is then used by the fish once more and so on.

 Advantages of Aquaponics